myersb89/Custom-config-manager/README.md

 ```

 # Invoke
-Once installed the tool can be invoked with `quipconfig <role> <host>` where
+Once installed the tool can be invoked with `quipconfig <role> <host> ... <host>` where
-* role corresponds to the role name of the configuration file for the role configuration to apply to the hosts e.g. `web` for `web_config.yml`
+* role - must be the first argument and corresponds to the role name of the configuration file for the role configuration to apply to the hosts e.g. `web` for `web_config.yml`
-* host is the IP address of the target server.
+* host - quipconfig accepts any number of host arguments where each host is the IP address of the target server.
 It can either be specified as `x.x.x.x` which defaults to ssh over port 22 or you can override the port with `x.x.x.x:<port>` e.g. `127.0.0.1:2222`

+See `quipconfig --help` for full usage

 # Test Environment
 docker build -t test-ssh .